 The American Express Starwood Preferred Guest card is one of the best cards for accommodation, and SPG points are valued as being worth more than any other point on the market.
 SPG points are easily worth double the “average point.”
 This card will give you 25,000 bonus Starpoints after spending $3,000 in the first three months.

 There’s no fee for the first year, though this card also charges $95 every year thereafter.
 But you’ll earn up to 5 Starpoints for every dollar of eligible purchases.
-You’ll also be eligible for free nights at any of Starwood's 11 distinct brands including St. Regis, The Luxury Collection, W Hotels, Le Méridien, Westin, Sheraton, Aloft, Element Hotels, Four Points by Sheraton, Tribute Portfolio and Design Hotels, all of which will offer you free in-room, premium Internet access.
+You’ll also be eligible for free nights at any of Starwood’s 11 distinct brands including St. Regis, The Luxury Collection, W Hotels, Le Méridien, Westin, Sheraton, Aloft, Element Hotels, Four Points by Sheraton, Tribute Portfolio and Design Hotels.
+They’ll all offer you free in-room, premium Internet access.
 Oh, and no foreign transaction fees!

 7. Take Advantage of Layovers